thereidfleish/myace/backend/README.md

 This route begins converting an upload into a streamable format.

-*Should be deprecated when upload detection is working.*
+*Should be deprecated in the near future when upload detection is working.*

 Request: N/A